Fred D. Thompson U.S. Courthouse and Federal Building

 The GSA wanted the courthouse to have significant gravitas to reflect the importance of justice in our society and express a degree of transparency and accessibility to all people in a democracy.

-The clean, crisp lines, the contrast between the solid surfaces and the glazed surfaces — it’s a very striking play on solids and voids.
+The clean, crisp lines and the contrast between the solid surfaces and the glazed surfaces are very striking plays on solids and voids.
 The hemicycle curtain wall at the northeast corner, which is the backdrop for the main entrance at the rotunda, is also a striking contrast to the precast walls on every other elevation.

 The design for the new courthouse and federal building was completed in 2006 and went out for bid in 2007.
 When the economic bubble burst in 2008, the project (among other U.S. courthouses) was temporarily put on hold.
 Funding wasn’t granted until 2015 and by then, the lead Joint Venture design architect — was facing new criteria that Congress had set for the GSA.